Introduction to the Microsoft Power Platform

 - Configure views with custom controls like the Editable grid, Calendar Control,...

 - LAB: Creating and configuring views

 Reporting is essential when working with data.
-Create powerful insights with Charts and Dashboards.
+In this module you will learn how you can create Charts and Dashboards.

 - Build Interactive Charts to show in Views or on Dashboards

 - Classic Dashboards showing Charts, Data or web pages

 - Interactive Dashboards with dynamic sorting and filtering

 - Working with the Tabular Data Stream (TDS) endpoint

 - Using Power BI Desktop with data stored in Microsoft Dataverse

 - Embedding a Power BI report in a Table Form